Details on how the club is run

 The General Secretary shall act as the Returning Officer to oversee any elections conducted at the meeting.

-- the quorum for a General Meeting shall be 25% of the fully paid up members at that time.
+- [Added 2023] the quorum for a General Meeting shall be 20% of the fully paid-up members members at that time.
 No business shall be transacted at any Annual General Meeting unless the required quorum is present.
 If, within an hour following the time appointed for the meeting a quorum is not present, the meeting shall stand adjourned to a time and a place agreed by the majority of Members present.
 If, at such adjourned meeting a quorum is not present, those Members who are present shall be a quorum and may transact the business for which the meeting was called.